DMOJ/judge-server/README.md

                         file to load judge configurations from -l LOG_FILE, --log-file LOG_FILE
                         log file to use
-  --no-watchdog         disable use of watchdog on problem directories -a API_PORT, --api-port API_PORT
+  --no-watchdog         disable use of watchdog on problem directories for nfs --polling-observer    use polling observer instead of observer -a API_PORT, --api-port API_PORT
                         port to listen for the judge API (do not expose to public, security is left as an exercise for the